opensourcesys/speechLogger/readme.md

 * Separator.
 This combobox lets you choose one of the available utterance separators.
 See below for more information.
 * Custom separator.
 This field lets you enter a custom utterance separator (see below), which is used if "custom" is chosen in the combobox.
 * Timestamp mode.
 This combobox allows you to choose between no timestamps, and a timestamp at the start and end of each log session.
+* Log speech during say-all (read to end) mode.
+As of version 23.2, this add-on logs speech generated when you press NVDA+DownArrow (NVDA+a in laptop layout).
+If you would rather not have this kind of narrative long reading logged, un-check this box.

 #### Utterance separator